 CPM calculator helps compute a basic task for online marketers and publishers.
 Knowing how to calculate CPM comes into play when advertising budgets are considered.
-CPM is shorthand for cost per mile or cost per thousand and is a common measure of volume in advertising.
-This calculator works either way, so it may be used to calculate either the cost, CPM or number of impressions.
+CPM is shorthand for cost per mille or cost per thousand and is a common measure of volume in advertising.
+This calculator works either way, so it may be used to calculate either the cost, CPM, or the number of impressions.

 How to calculate CPM

 The formula for CPM is as simple as the concept behind it.
 Since CPM is the cost per thousand impressions, then you simply divide the cost by the number of impressions divided by a thousand.
 So the CPM formula is